 - 1. Admonishment;

 - 2. Temporary removal from the classroom;

 - 3. Deprivation of privileges;

 - 4. Classroom or administrative detention;

 - 5. Referral to disciplinarian;

-- 6. In-school suspension during the school week or the weekend;
+- 6. In-school suspension

-- 7. After school programs;

-- 78. Out-of-school suspension (short-term or long-term);
+- 7. Out-of-school suspension (short-term or long-term);

-- 89. Reports to law enforcement or other legal action; or
+- 8. Reports to law enforcement or other legal action; or

-- 910. Expulsion; and.

-- 11. Bans from providing services, participating in school district sponsored programs, or being in school buildings or on school grounds.
+- 9. Expulsion.

-Examples of Remedial Measures Personal
+Examples of Remedial Measures